 Employing recently obtained antiaircraft guns and 105 mm howitzers from China, Giáp was able to restrict severely the ability of the French to supply their forces.
 The antiaircraft and artillery fire neutralized the French artillery, denied them the use of the airstrip, and forced them to inaccurately drop supplies from high altitude to the besieged troops.
 Instead of launching a frontal assault on the French, Giap chose to surround the outpost and ordered his men to dig a trench system that encircled the French.
 From the outer trench, other trenches and tunnels were dug inward towards the center.
 The Viet Minh were now able to move in close to the French troops defending Ðiện Biên Phủ.

 When Navarre realized that he was trapped, he appealed for help.
 The United States was approached and some advisers suggested the use of tactical nuclear weapons against the Việt Minh, but this was never seriously considered.
 Another suggestion was that conventional air raids would be enough to scatter Giáp's troops.
-U.S. President
+U.S. President Dwight D. Eisenhower, however, refused to intervene unless the British and other Western allies agreed.
+Churchill declined, claiming that he wanted to wait for the outcome of the peace negotiations taking place in Geneva, Switzerland, before becoming involved in escalating the war.

 On 13 March 1954, Giáp launched his offensive.
 For 56 days the Việt Minh seized position after position, pushing the French until they occupied only a small area of Ðiện Biên Phủ.
 Colonel Piroth, the artillery commander, blamed himself for the destruction of French artillery superiority.
 He told his fellow officers that he had been "completely dishonoured" and committed suicide with a hand grenade.
 The French surrendered on 7 May.
 Their casualties totaled over 7,000 men, and a further 11,000 were taken prisoner.
 The following day the French government announced that it intended to withdraw from Vietnam.